 I’m sure you’re aware how pricey the wetsuit is.
 But to pick the right one with the right features that correspond to the cost is hard.
 So, here are some considerations.

 The high-end suits cost $450 or more.

 The high-end wetsuits provide enhanced technical features that can help you swim faster.
 Also, they may include an exterior coat could help you slip through the water.
 Hence, your body shape and forearms are well-positioned to “catch” the water.
 The more expensive suit may have zipper configurations that help you get out of the suit easier and quicker.
 They may also have several different thicknesses of neoprene depending one the part of your body for example thin neoprene on your shoulders for mobility and thicker neoprene on your hips for buoyancy.

-3 Extra Tips you Should Keep in Mind when Choosing a Wetsuit
+3 Final Tips you Should Keep in Mind when Choosing a Wetsuit

 Remember to consider how your wetsuit backed-up by the manufacturer.
 Look in to how long the warrant lasts and what kind of things it covers.

 Care of your Wetsuit

 If you look after your wetsuit well it will last longer.
 Always rinse your wetsuit in clean water after every swim.
 Let it air dry away from direct sunlight and when it is fully dry turn it inside out and put it on a wetsuit hanger.
 Store away from direct sunlight as this will degrade the fabric.
 Do not use Vaseline as a lubricant when swimming as this is a petroleum-based product and will harm the fabric.
 Use a proper swimming lube such as Body Glide as it is designed to stop chaffing and also not damage your wetsuit.